nyaxt/lazyembeds/README.md

 ## Introduction

+Third-party embeds enable sites to integrate engaging web experiences hosted by third-party origins on a first-party site - this includes video players, social media content and widgets.
+While such embeds can supercharge a site's experience, they also come with a range of performance and privacy caveats.

+For example, it’s not uncommon for an embed to request and execute large amounts of script, which can have a surprising impact on the performance of the parent page - from resource contention to delaying interaction readiness.
+Similarly, embeds can often include tracking capabilities that may not be obvious to embedders.

-We (Google Chrome team) are currently exploring if perceived page load speed can be improved by introducing a different loading schedule to third-party embeds, such as social media, videos, analytics, live chat.
+We (Google Chrome team) are currently exploring if perceived page load speed can be improved by introducing a different loading schedule to third-party embeds.
 Here, we draw attention to cross-origin <iframe>s, which is widely used to integrate a website with such 3rd party SaaS.

 ## Goals
 User agent explores different loading schedules for cross-origin <iframe>s.
 This is done by inserting arbitrary delays before cross-origin iframe to start.